PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ---
-title: Öğretici - bir kullanıcı, RBAC ve Resource Manager şablonu kullanarak Azure kaynaklarına erişim | Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and Resource Manager template
-description: Rol tabanlı erişim denetimi (RBAC) Azure Resource Manager şablonu kullanarak Azure kaynaklarına kullanıcı erişimi öğrenin.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) by using Azure Resource Manager template in this tutorial.
 services: role-based-access-control,azure-resource-manager
 documentationCenter: ''
 author: rolyon